Key EU states worry South America trade pact may hurt Amazon

 However, the EU’s independent watchdog in July launched an inquiry into the agreement after a group of NGOs argued that the commission ignored its legal obligations to ensure that the deal would not do any social or economic or environmental harm, or lead to rights abuses.

-Among those criticizing the deal, France said last week it remains opposed to the accord in its current form.
-German Chancellor Angela Merkel also expressed doubts this summer, citing concerns about deforestation.
+France said last week it remains opposed to the accord in its current form, while German Chancellor Angela Merkel expressed doubts this summer, citing concerns about deforestation.

 The French government said the pact needs to be improved to make sure it is in line with the climate targets set by the 2015 Paris Agreement, does not contribute to further deforestation, and that imported agricultural products comply with health and environmental standards.